-Service Disabled Veteran Owned Small Business / SDVOSB requirements) decisions for government contracts is becoming a hot item in bid protest litigation.
+Service Disabled Veteran Owned Small Business / SDVOSB certification requirements) decisions for government contracts is becoming a hot item in bid protest litigation.
 When it comes to Department of Veteran Affairs solicitations for SDVOSB Set Aside Contracts, government contracting agencies sometimes fail to follow statutory requirements for market research.

-When it comes to learning how to get government contracts for small businesses, service-disabled-veteran-owned small businesses with veterans preference that are faced with competing against larger businesses can sometimes have a difficult time winning bids because of the tough competition.
+When it comes to learning how to get government contracts for small businesses, service-disabled-veteran-owned small businesses with veterans’ preferences that are faced with competing against larger businesses can sometimes have a difficult time winning bids because of the tough competition.
 Therefore, small companies looking to secure federal contracts for disabled veterans may have to resort to filing bid protests.

 Filing a bid protest can be very tricky.
-Therefore, as a Service Disabled Veteran Owned Business small business SDVOSB, you want to aware of the costly mistakes made when filing a GAO protest.
+Therefore, as a Service Disabled Veteran Owned Business small business SDVOSB, you want to be aware of the costly mistakes made when filing a GAO protest.

-Under current SBA current regulations (specifically 13 CFR 125.19(b)(2)(i)) requires contracting officers to consider small business procurements for service connected disabled veteran owned business entities.
-If the agency fails to conduct the requirements market research before setting aside procurements for other small business programs, then they have SBA’s regulations.
+Current SBA current regulations (specifically 13 CFR 125.19(b)(2)(i)) require contracting officers to consider small business procurements for service-connected disabled veteran-owned business entities.
+If the agency fails to conduct service disabled veteran owned small business requirementsmarket research before setting aside procurements for other small business programs, then it may have violated SBA’s regulations.